BitsRobocon/Recruitment-24/Path_Planning/ReadMe.md

 ### scripts

-This contains the various scripts in which the ROS nodes are running.
+This contains all the scripts required to complete the task.

  - ##### MapClass.py